Phocomelia

-Phocomelia is a condition that involves malformations of human arms and legs.
-Although many factors can cause phocomelia, the prominent roots come from the use of the drug thalidomide and from genetic inheritance.
+Phocomelia is a congenital condition that involves malformations of human arms and legs which result in a flipper-like appendage.
+A prominent cause of phocomelia is the mother being prescribed the use of the drug thalidomide during pregnancy; however, the causes of most cases are to be determined.

 Occurrence in an individual results in various abnormalities to the face, limbs, ears, nose, vessels and many other underdevelopments.
 Although operations may improve some abnormalities, many are not surgically treatable due to the lack of nerves and other related structures.

-The term is from Ancient Greek φώκη phōkē, "seal (animal)" + -o- interfix + μέλος melos, "limb" + English suffix -ia).
+The term is from Ancient Greek φώκη phōkē, "seal (animal)" + -o- interfix + μέλος melos, "limb" + ια -ia suffix).
 Phocomelia is an extremely rare congenital disorder involving malformation of the limbs (dysmelia). Étienne Geoffroy Saint-Hilaire coined the term in 1836.

 Signs and symptoms

 The symptoms of phocomelia syndrome are undeveloped limbs and absent pelvic bones; however, various abnormalities can occur to the limbs and bones.
 Usually the upper limbs are not fully formed and sections of the "hands and arms may be missing".
 Short arm bones, fused fingers, and missing thumbs will often occur.
 Sometimes hands or fingers will be present but limp due to having no bones or being loosely attached.
 Legs and feet are also affected similarly to the arms and hands.
 Individuals with phocomelia will often lack thigh bones, and the hands or feet may be abnormally small or appear as stumps due to their close "attachment to the body".

 According to National Organization for Rare Disorders (NORD), individuals carrying phocomelia syndrome will generally show symptoms of growth retardation previous to and after birth.
 The syndrome can also cause severe mental deficiencies in infants.
 Infants born with phocomelia will normally have a petite head with "sparse hair" that may appear "silvery-blonde".
 Hemangioma, the abnormal buildup of blood vessels, will possibly develop around the facial area at birth and the eyes may be set widely apart, a condition known as orbital hypertelorism.
 The pigment of the eyes will be a bluish white.
 Phocomelia can also cause: an undeveloped nose with slender nostrils, disfigured ears, irregularly petite jaws (a condition known as micrognathia), and a cleft lip with cleft palate.
 According to NORD, severe symptoms of phocomelia include: